Kierandoolan/The-FitFuel-Depot/TESTING.md

 ### Database transfer

 When i connected to Heroku i could see none of the product images were transfered over.
-I checked the admin to confirm if there are any products in my database?
+I checked the admin panel to confirm if there are any products in my database.
 I could see that there wasn't.
-So with the help of Ed the tutor he helped me get them across with categories.json and the products.json.
+So with the help of Ed the tutor, he helped me get them across with categories.json and the products.json.
 Which helped me with time and stress.

 ### AWS Bucket

 I couldn't connect my Logo and Hero Pictures to my Heroku.
-It turned out i had a hardcorded path and it couldnt pic this up. i changed the code to src="{{ MEDIA_URL }}fitfuel-logo.png" and it fixed the issue.
+It turned out i had a hardcorded path and it couldnt pick this up.
+I changed the code to src="{{ MEDIA_URL }}fitfuel-logo.png" and it fixed the issue.

 ### Procfile

 I was having trouble uploading to Heroku and kept getting a "Application error  crash error code=H10" .
-It turned out my Profile was wrong as i had the name of the heroku name on it and not the "the_fitfuel_depot"
+It turned out my Procfile was wrong as i had the name of the heroku name on it and not the "the_fitfuel_depot"

-### 404 Error page not showing"
+### 404 Error page not showing

-I was finding it hard to upload all my error pages and kept getting a "Internal Server Error"
+I was finding it hard to upload all my error pages and kept getting a "Internal Server Error".
+Turned out to be a silly spelling mistake.

 ### Lines to long